 With the new year comes new technology and new marketing challenges.
 Thumbvista’s mantra is to provide a more relevant ad experience for the marketer and their customer, but in 2019 a more personalized and relevant marketing experience will be more important than ever.
 We’ve taken a look back at the last few years of client campaigns and found trends on what has worked and what will be the focus for marketers in 2019.
 These geofencing marketing strategies, used by businesses large and small, all had pros and cons.
 We’ll break those down for you here so that you can create a winning geofencing marketing strategy this year.

-4 Geofencing Marketing Strategies and Ideas for 2019
+4 Geofencing Marketing Strategies and Ideas

 1.Airports – Regardless of whether or not your company considers itself part of the travel industry, geofencing airports gives marketers the ability to put their brand in front of a captive audience.
 Airport travelers are typically highly active mobile users as well as highly active consumers.
 Food and beverage companies, including adult/alcoholic beverage and spirit companies, are logically a great fit.
 Every airport has a number of quick-service-restaurants (QSR) and it’s helpful to know where to grab a bite before the next flight.
 Even better if that QSR is offering a mobile coupon.